 He was named a fellow of the Institute for Electrical and Electronics Engineers for his work in information security and digital communications and elected a member of the Virginia Academy of Science, Engineering, and Medicine.
 He has co-authored more than 250 academic publications and 15 patents, as well as six books.
 He co-founded five venture-backed startup companies that apply commercial innovation to the intersection of telecommunications and national security.

-Clancy is an IEEE Fellow and sits on the AFCEA International Board of Directors’ Executive Committee, the AFCEA Intelligence Committee, the Intelligence and National Security Alliance Advisory Committee, the Systems Engineering Research Center Advisory Board, the Alliance for Telecommunications Industry Solutions Next G Alliance, and the Center for New American Security Task Force on Artificial Intelligence and National Security.
-He also serves on advisory boards at Howard University, Norfolk State University, North Carolina A&T State University, and Virginia Tech.
-In 2021, WashingtonExec magazine named Clancy one of the nation’s Top Climate Executives to Watch.
+Clancy sits on the Armed Forces Communications & Electronics Association International (AFCEA) Board of Directors’ Executive Committee, the AFCEA Intelligence Committee, the Systems Engineering Research Center Advisory Board, the Research Institute for Tactical Autonomy Advisory Board, the Alliance for Telecommunications Industry Solutions Next G Alliance, and the Center for New American Security Task Force on Artificial Intelligence and National Security.
+He also serves on academic advisory boards at Howard University, Norfolk State University, North Carolina A&T State University, and Virginia Tech.

 Clancy holds a bachelor’s degree in computer engineering from the Rose-Hulman Institute of Technology, a master’s degree in electrical engineering from the University of Illinois at Urbana-Champaign, and a doctorate in computer science from the University of Maryland, College Park.